Questions & Answers

 1. Open Settings, scroll down and go to Privacy & SecurityLocation ServicesWeathergraph

-2. Make sure the permission is set to Always in order for background updates (and alerts) to work.
-Sometimes, the choices might be disabled - in that case, set the permission on the iPhone instead, as per above.
+2. Set the permission to Always for background updates and alerts to work.
+If the options are grayed out, set the permission on your iPhone instead.

-If you don't have Low Power mode on, please try restarting your device.
+If Low Power mode is already off, try restarting your device.

 If the widgets still don't update, please send me the debug logs and we will look into what is happening - thank you!

-This is a known rare issue in iOS 17 and watchOS 10, so far it seems fixed in iOS 18 and watchOS 11.
-If you are using the older OS versions, please update your device.
+This is a rare issue in iOS 17 and watchOS 10 that appears to be fixed in iOS 18 and watchOS 11.
+If you're on an older version, updating your device should resolve it.

-Restarting the device seems to fix the issue.
+Restarting your device can also fix this issue.

 On the iPhone and Mac:

-1. Go to Preferences, scroll down, and tap Debug
+1. Go to Preferences → scroll down → tap Debug

-3. Send me the 5-digit number, that appears after the upload, to support@tomaskafka.com
+3. Send the 5-digit code that appears to support@tomaskafka.com

 On the watch:

-1. Inside the app, scroll down to the bottom and tap the gray version text
+1. Scroll to the bottom of the app and tap the gray version text

-2. On the debug screen that opens, tap the Upload logs button
+2. On the debug screen, tap Upload logs

-3. Send me the 5-digit number, that appears after the upload, to support@tomaskafka.com
+3. Send the 5-digit code that appears to support@tomaskafka.com

 Thank you!